armel-pltr/Bloc-1/README.md

-# 👋 Bonjour, je suis Armel !
+# 👋 Hello, I'm Armel!

 # ABOUT ME 👩‍💻